 Everything I have done at CAN has really helped me over the years.
 CAN allowed me to gain confidence and build a community of people I could talk to.
 CAN helped me become more happy with myself.
 I don’t think I could have made friends or joined the swim club or track team at school if I didn’t have CAN.
 But mostly, I don’t think I would have a good outlook on the world if it weren’t for CAN.

 I guess I don’t know for sure where my life would be without CAN.
-With your help, no child on the spectrum will have to know what growing up without CAN would feel like.
+Thank you to all the staff, volunteers, and donors that make CAN programs possible.

 Nate Keller